 Mission & History

 Thomas Edison wisely said, "Good fortune is what happens when opportunity meets with planning."
-Under the leadership of the Board of Trustees and Head of School Sid Rowell, every three to five years our school engages in a deliberate and thoughtful process of planning for the future.
+Under the leadership of the Board of Trustees and Head of School Sid Rowell, every three to five years our private school engages in a deliberate and thoughtful process of planning for the future.
 After many months of hard work, collaboration, and commitment, we are pleased to share the Gill St. Bernard's School Strategic Plan 2019-2024, representing our guiding "roadmap" for moving us forward over the next five years.
 In holding the promise of Gill's future, this ambitious undertaking is a calling for all of us to work collaboratively, to welcome opportunities, and to ultimately reap the good fortune of our plans.

 As members of the Gill St. Bernard's School community, we believe that faith, honor, and consideration are the foundation of an open and trusting environment.
 In affirming this belief, we endeavor to uphold the following ideals: